Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Results of synthetic data simulations

-In the results (Figure \ref{f4}), we can see that $\dot{w}_{\hat{\alpha}}$ outperforms all non-mixed interpolators, suggesting that our mixing methodology is indeed useful in the over-parameterized regime.
-We can also see that there is no substantial benefit in knowing the real noise and signal rather than estimating them.
+In the results (Figure \ref{f4}), we can see that $\dot{\beta}^I_{\hat{\alpha}_I}$ outperforms all non-mixed interpolators, suggesting that our mixing methodology is indeed useful in the over-parameterized regime.
+We also observe that knowing the true noise and signal provides no substantial benefit over estimating them.
 The differences are significant whenever the markers do not overlap.